Skip to main content

 Website: https://lab.vanderbilt.edu/vbi-core-labs/vbi-equipment-resource

-The Vanderbilt Cryopreserved Mouse Repository (VCMR) contains unique cryopreserved mouse strains that have been derived and donated by Vanderbilt investigators.
-These strains are available for rederivation or shipment by investigators.
+The Vanderbilt Cryopreserved Mouse Repository (VCMR) maintains unique cryopreserved mouse strains that have been developed by Vanderbilt investigators.
+Use of the VCMR facilitates compliance with NIH sharing requirements.

 We have developed a highly dynamic environment that utilizes industry standard practices and novel technologies for biological screening.